Body shaming women is our favourite national pastime

 "I still remember my mom denying to buy me a bright coloured dress that I really loved as a little girl because she thought it would look glaring on my skin.
 I was sad and hurt to let go of the dress and replace it with a dull brown coloured one that she preferred for me.
 Constant reminders like this would make me feel like less of a person."

 Neha says many of her childhood experiences led to a slow build-up in her mind of all the ‘defects’ she had.
 Her mother would worry about how much body hair she had.
-Aunties would give her mother condolences and home remedies in whispered voices.
-At school, boys would make fun of her for having a moustache.
+Aunties would give her mother condolences and home remedies in hushed whispers.
+At school, boys would make fun of her for ‘having a moustache’.

-As a result, she began the painful process of waxing at a very young age.
-Even there, the aghast comments made by the beauty parlour staff about her hair growth would hurt her more than the pain of ripping her hair off with hot molten wax.
+Sick of it all, she began waxing at a very young age.
+Even there, the aghast comments made by the salon staff about her hair growth would hurt her more than the pain of ripping her hair off with hot molten wax.

-She says that all of this has perpetuated a lifelong battle with shame around her unwaxed body.
+“All of this has perpetuated a lifelong battle with shame around my unwaxed body.”

 Sukhada used to play cricket at college-level.
 As a sportswoman, she preferred wearing comfortable clothes that allowed her to play her best game.
 This often led to unsolicited advice from friends, asking her to wear 'more feminine clothes' to hide her ‘thunder thighs’.
 Even off-the-field, people would suggest she should trade in her favourite t-shirts and jeans for long kurtis and tunics to look 'more like a girl'.

-Sukhada says the comments made her adamant to not dress the way these people wanted her to.
+Sukhada says the comments made her even more adamant not to dress the way these people wanted her to.
 In fact, she began to discount girls who wore 'girly' clothes as shallow and frivolous.

-“It wasn't until much later in life that I began to appreciate that - contrary to what people will have you believe - femininity comes in all sizes, colours, and clothes”, she says.
+“It wasn't until much later in life that I began to appreciate that - contrary to what people will have you believe - femininity comes in all sizes, colours, and clothes.”

 Aparna is a senior sales professional who helps large organizations grow their business further.